SalomonSmeke/TwitterParserExcercise/README.md

 ''' 		new Rule("links", "/", "#", false, "split", new String[]{"l"}), '''

 you know. i take that back. ?# is the thing. and if the url isnt mine (pretendperson.io) or my associates (pretendhomie. something) i want it to just be text.
+Oh. and we dont want any X's or Z's in the url at all.

 ''' 		new Rule("links", "/", "?#", false, "split", new String[]{"l"}), '''

+''' 		new Rule("links", null, null, false, "split", new String[]{"X","Z"}), '''

 ''' 		new Rule("links", null, "/", true, "text", new String[]{"pretendperson.io","pretendhomie."}), '''

 Get it?